artemdevel/artemdevel.github.io/_posts/2022-11-06-more-docker-notes.md

 ```

 #### Inspect the label
-The label is the part of the image so it can be inspect or used for various filters etc.
+The label is the part of the image so it can be inspected or used for various filters etc.
 ```shell
 docker inspect my_python:latest
 ```